 The same happens to our calendar if we do not pay close attention.
 The calendar is still free from 9:00am to 9:30am?
 It will take less than 5 minutes for someone to put a “quick status call” into the free slot.
 Yeah!
 As in Tetris we filled a line with blocks.
 But no points for us.
 And the line does not disappear either.
 Rather more stress awaits.

 Open your calendar now.
 Do it.
 And then check how many appointments were set up by yourself.
 Check how many of the appointments you did not schedule, you still find relevant.
-Often the answer to both aspects is a rather small number.
+Often the answer to both questions is a rather small number.
 People swamp our calendars requiring our attention.
 This reduces the time we have for our work items, which keep piling up.

 For every appointment, consider if we can add to the discussion or only need the result.
 If we can leave the topic to other people, then we should do so.
 Our colleagues are competent.
 They will find a good initial result.
 We can suggest improvements or additions afterwards.